-This document gives you the details about your Medicare healthcare and prescription drug coverage from January 1 - December 31, 2023.
+This document gives you the details about your Medicare healthcare and prescription drug coverage from January 1 - December 31, 2024.
 This is an important legal document.
 Please keep it in a safe place.

-For questions about this document, please contact Member Services at 833-346-9222 (TTY 711).
+For questions about this document, please contact Member Services at 833-346-9222 (TTY users should call 711).
 Hours are 8 am to 8 pm, 7 days a week.
+This call is free.